nixworks/public/news/2012/07/11/README.md

 President Evo Morales to revoke concessions of Canadian silver mine following violent opposition from Quechua Indians.

 ### [Japan lodges a formal protest with China after the presence of the latter's patrol boats near the disputed Senkaku Islands. ](/news/2012/07/11/japan-lodges-a-formal-protest-with-china-after-the-presence-of-the-latter-s-patrol-boats-near-the-disputed-senkaku-islands.md)
-_Context: Japan, People's Republic of China, Senkaku Islands, Senkaku Islands dispute_
+_Context: China, Japan, Senkaku Islands, Senkaku Islands dispute_

 ### [ASEAN nations and China fail to agree on a code of conduct designed to ease tensions over territorial disputes in the South China Sea. ](/news/2012/07/11/asean-nations-and-china-fail-to-agree-on-a-code-of-conduct-designed-to-ease-tensions-over-territorial-disputes-in-the-south-china-sea.md)
 China and Southeast Asian nations argue over wording of code of conduct meant to ease tensions in South China Sea.